 The things you read in Frommer’s “500 places to see before they disappear” are mostly scary.
-I am no longer sure why I have picked it up in the first place, but I am pretty sure it has to do with rumors of monumental parts of the world disappearing sooner than I would probably had the chance to see them! so, priorities..
+I am no longer sure why I have picked this book up in the first place, but I am pretty sure it has to do with rumors of monumental parts of the world disappearing sooner than I would probably have the chance to see them! so, priorities..

-The first time I read in the book that Kilimanjaro, the shining mountain as the locals would call it, will soon be shining no more – Admittedly, I didn’t really care much!
+The first time I read in the book that Kilimanjaro, the shining mountain as the locals call it, will soon be shining no more – Admittedly, I didn’t really care much!

 Then I saw it, from a distance…

 The majestic rock stands the tallest in Africa, with the presence of a commanding giant.
 It provided the most scenic backdrop to our safari trip in Amboseli National Park in Southern Kenya.

 Angel and I were not blessed with the finest weather at that time of the year.
 The sun constantly hid behind thick clouds, while light drizzle kept our skin and clothes mostly moist.
 I didn’t entirely hate the gentle rain, it was rather romantic.
-I do detest less than perfect weather situations however, specially when all you’re trying to do is steel a glimpse at an elusive mountain peak that many would either live or die to see.
+I do detest less than perfect weather situations while travelling however, specially when all you’re trying to do is steel a glimpse at an elusive mountain peak that many would either live or die to see.

 Whenever it did come out, time froze.
 We looked, admired and froze.
 I occasionally took a real breath, raised my camera, pointed on target and shot.

 So I see what the issue is now.
 This king is about to loose its crown, and with it much of its charm, cultural and environmental status.